electron/electron/docs/api/web-contents.md

 Calling `event.preventDefault()` will prevent the navigation.

-Settings `event.returnValue` to an HTML string will result in a custom error page being displayed using that HTML and the navigation being cancelled.
+Settings `event.returnValue` to the appropriate object will result in a custom error page being displayed using custom HTML and the navigation being cancelled.

 #### Event: 'did-start-navigation'